triton-inference-server/server/docs/http_grpc_api.rst

 * :ref:`section-api-inference`: The inference API that accepts model inputs, runs inference and returns the requested outputs.

+GRPC only endpoint:

+* :ref:`section-api-stream-inference`: The stream inference API is the same as the Inference API, except that once the connection is established, the requests are sent in the same connection until it is closed.

-The HTTP endpoints can be used directly as described in this section, but for most use-cases, the preferred way to access the inference server is via the `C++ and Python Client libraries
+The HTTP endpoints can be used directly as described in this section, but for most use-cases, the preferred way to access the inference server is via the :ref:`C++ and Python Client libraries
 <section-client-libraries-and-examples>`.

-The GRPC endpoints can also be used via the `C++ and Python Client libraries <section-client-libraries-and-examples>` or a GRPC-generated API can be used directly as shown in the grpc_image_client.py example.
+The GRPC endpoints can also be used via the :ref:`C++ and Python Client libraries <section-client-libraries-and-examples>` or a GRPC-generated API can be used directly as shown in the grpc_image_client.py example.